 The internet makes it possible for anyone to publish a petition and spread it on social media, but there’s a big difference between just publishing a petition and actually organizing a successful petition campaign.
-The critical distinction is that the organizing approach harnesses rich engagement data about your leaders (who’s sharing the petition; who’s recruiting peers to sign it) to drive more action from more people.
+The critical distinction is that the organizing approach harnesses rich engagement data about your leaders (who’s sharing the petition; who’s recruiting peers of petition signers) to drive more action from more people.

 What is organizing?

-Practiced by trailblazing campaigns and change-making movements, organizing is the most efficient way to grow your supporter base.
+Practiced by trailblazing campaigns and social change-making movements, organizing is the most efficient way to grow your supporter base in house.
 It runs on people power.
-Instead of telling everyone en masse to take the same action, you’re raising a cohort of supporters to be leaders.
-In turn, they’ll recruit their own networks.
+Instead of telling everyone en masse to take action, you’re raising a cohort of supporters to be leaders.
+In turn, they’ll recruit their own networks to the petition drive.
 Picture a snowflake that spreads further outward and outward.

 What's the difference?